slamora/brackets-wiki/File-System.md

 ![File System Block Diagram](screenshots/filesystem/filesystem-block-diagram.png)

 Clients only interact with the blue boxes.
 The green boxes represent low-level file i/o implementations, which can be added as extensions.
-The red box replaces the old `FileIndexManager` functionality, and does not have a public API (you can access the indexed files through `FileSystem`).
+The red box replaces the old `FileIndexManager` functionality, and does not have a public API (indexed files are accessed through `FileSystem`).

 ### Basic Usage ###